 Since graduates from the department will desire and need recommendation from the Religion Department in order to be seriously considered for ministerial work and for admission to the Theological Seminary, a progressive procedure for guidance of prospective ministerial candidates has been set up.
 At the end of the first semester of the sophomore year, a personality profile inventory test is administered to all those pursuing the theology program.
-A small fee, in advance, is met by the student.
 After the test is processed, the department faculty sets up an appointment with each individual student for the purpose of analyzing the results and providing the student with an opportunity for self-evaluation.